cupOJoseph/nitro/README.md

 Business Source License, similar to our friends at Uniswap and Aave.
-Before mainnet launch, we will be re-licensing the code in a more permissive fashion to ensure that everyone can have full comfort using and running nodes on Arbitrum One.
+Before mainnet launch, we will be re-licensing the code in a more permissive fashion to ensure that everyone can have full comfort using and running nodes on Arbitrum Nitro.